Title I at PE

-The support which parents/guardians give to the education of their students is a needed and appreciated part of the home, school, and community partnership.
+The support that parents/guardians give to the education of their students is a needed and appreciated part of the home, school, and community partnership.

 As a parent/guardian of a student attending a school that is receiving Federal Title I dollars, you have the right to know the professional qualifications of the teacher(s) and instructional paraprofessional(s) who instruct your child.
 Federal law requires every Title I school district to comply and to provide you with the requested information in a timely manner.

 We are happy to provide this information to you.
 At any time, you may ask:

 - Whether the teacher met state qualifications and certification requirements for the grade level and subject they are teaching;

 - Whether the teacher received an emergency or conditional certificate through which state qualifications were waived; and